Firefly Family Guide

 Tip: Voice logging is especially useful when a parent is in the moment — after a seizure, at pickup, during a med change.
 They don't need to stop everything to open a form.
 Just talk, and Firefly handles the rest.

-Your Daily Check-In
+Your Daily Check-In Live

 Purpose: A 30-second daily record of the child's routine — medications, how they're doing, anything notable.